Vitali Klitschko: Mayor of Kyiv

 On 18 May 2019, Klitschko announced that UDAR would take part in the 2019 Ukrainian parliamentary election autonomously.
 In the election the party only competed in 15 single-mandate constituencies.
 It failed to win any seats.

 According to the Ukrainian Constitution the head of the Kyiv City State Administration should resign after a new President is elected.
 However, following the 21 April 2019 election which was won by Volodymyr Zelenskyy, Klitschko was not dismissed.
 A 4 September 2019 decision by the Honcharuk Government to dismiss Klitschko was not executed.

 In the election for Mayor of Kyiv of the 2020 Kyiv local elections, Klitschko was again a candidate, nominated by UDAR.
 He was also endorsed by Petro Poroshenko's party, now named European Solidarity.
 He won the election in the first round with 50.52% of the votes, 365,161 people voted for him.
 UDAR won 30 Kyiv City Council seats out of 120 in the 2020 Kyiv local election with 19.98% of votes, finishing second behind European Solidarity (20.52% of votes; 31 seats).

-As of 25 June 2025, Klitschko is only the third person since 1900 to have served as the Mayor of Kyiv for over 11 years.
+As of 20 June 2026, Klitschko has served as the Mayor of Kyiv for 12 years and 15 days.
+He is the third longest-serving head of the city since 1835.
 He is also the only person since Ukraine gained its independence in 1991 to have won three direct democratic Kyiv mayoral elections.

 Klitschko is a member of the Washington, D.C.-headquartered International Republican Institute's International Advisory Council.